Alexander-W-Mercer/D2CMPM121/README.md

 # CMPM 121 D2 Project

-This is the starting point for your CMPM 121 D2 project.
-Students should make sure to remove _this_ content from their README.md file and replace it with their own project documentation.
+This is a project I have made for my CMPM 121 class, known as the D2 project.
+For this project, I have to make a simple drawing program following several different steps, and refactoring based on different requirements as I go.
+The program is capable of drawing, changing brush size, undoing, redoing, and also adding several different types of stickers for the users enjoyment. :)